photoprism/photoprism-docs/docs/user-guide/organize/browse.md

 # Browse Your Pictures #

-PhotoPrism offers many views and search filters so that you can browse your pictures in multiple dimensions instead of just scrolling through them day by day.
+PhotoPrism offers many views and search filters so that you can browse your pictures in multiple dimensions instead of only scrolling through them day by day.

-This helps you rediscover long-forgotten shots, find specific pictures, or create albums based on filters.
+This helps you rediscover long-forgotten shots, find specific pictures, or quickly create albums based on filters.

 ### Views & Filters ###